-- What is their availability (i.e. who's going on vacation)?
+- What is their availability (i.e., who's going on vacation)?

-- Are there task dependencies, or tasks with multiple dependencies?
+- Are there any task dependencies?

-- How does each task dependency work (i.e. finish to start, start to start, finish to finish, start to finish)?
+- How does each task dependency work (i.e., finish to start, start to start, finish to finish, start to finish)?

-Visually seeing what (and who) you need by when makes decision-making easier.
+Visually seeing what (and who) you need makes decision-making easier.
 Maybe you have limited resources and need to hire new employees or temporary contractors to fill in gaps.
 Perhaps you need to assign more than one person to a task to prevent bottlenecks.

-2. Get to know the availability of your resources (your people!)
+2. Get to know the availability of your resources